GradientFlow-ai/eaas/README.md

 ## Introduction

-Precedent is an opinionated collection of components, hooks, and utilities for your Next.js project.
+GradientFlow is a community-driven collection of open-source embeddings, ready for you to train your AI, perform multimodal semantic search, and fine-tune.

 ## Tech Stack + Features